cshawky/CsTool.Logger/README.md

 * Restored some old Windows Forms dialogue box support to allow old projects to utilise the latest library.
 The CsTool.Wpf project is not ready for release as a full Wpf replacement to any forms interfaces.
 * Added an exception if a new logger is initialised incorrectly. i.e. Do not do: Logger myLogger2 = new Logger("Logger2"); Instead use LogBase myLogger2 = new LogBase("Logger2");
 * Registered on NuGet, looking into packaging, but would like to make this multi framework supportable in the build.

+2025
+* The XML Configuration file interface is cool, but needs documenting and a little more finess with an example.
+* Tweaks to Singleton instance in line with more recent C# practices.